dgilland/blog/blog/posts/pushjack-release-v050.rst

 .. author: Derrick Gilland

-`Pushjack v0.5.0 <https://github.com/dgilland/pushjack/tree/v0.5.0>`_ has been release.
+`Pushjack v0.5.0 <https://github.com/dgilland/pushjack/tree/v0.5.0>`_ has been released.

 It was a major release that improves the APNS send algorithm.
 There were also two backwards incompatible changes.